satya-bale/tasc/README.md

 # tasc

 Welcome to TASC.
-This application is for individual journal, where a person can do to-do list, journal while keep track of your friends about the same.
+This application is for individual journal, where a person can do to-do list, share schedule and journal while keep track of your friends about the same.